klaro-org/klaro-js/README.md

             data-src="https://cdn.optimizely.com/js/10196010078.js">
     </script>
 ```
-Klaro will then take care of executing the scripts if consent was given (you can chose to execute them before getting explicit consent as well).
+Orejime will then take care of executing the scripts if consent was given (you can chose to execute them before getting explicit consent as well).

 The same method also works for images, stylesheets and other elements with a `src` or `type` attribute.